Welfare FAQ

 • Diabetes UK

 It may also be useful while you are awaiting treatment to reach out to family & friends.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising or anything that may make you feel better about yourself.

 • What if I have a Visual Impairment?